ZAR 31,955 + US$ 2,600 pps

 Drive along the Skeleton Coast to Cape Cross and then turn inland to the camera-friendly Damaraland region of Namibia with massive granite inselbergs and dolerite dykes carved into fantasy shapes by the wind.

-On the way: Stop at Cape Cross for a look at the Cape Fur Seals breeding colony.
+On the way: Stop at Cape Cross for a look at the Cape Fur Seal breeding colony.
+Drive via the Skeleton Coast (a longer drive) or head inland vis Uis to the area of Twyfelfontein in the heart of Damaraland.

 From one side to the other side of the park is a full day game drive as you head slowly east stopping at numerous waterholes along the way.

-After your fill of elephants, lions, hyenas, large antelope and many other interersting animals, its time to head off... for yet more spectacular safari action this time in the Caprivi wetlands and a complete contrast to the parched plains and shimmering pans of Etosha.
+After your fix of elephants, lions, hyenas, large antelope and many other interersting animals, its time to head off... for yet more spectacular safari action this time in the Caprivi wetlands and a complete contrast to the parched plains and shimmering white pan of Etosha.

 You will leave early today to enjoy a game drive in the Mahango Game Park before you make your way via the Mohembo border post into Botswana.
 Your drive today takes you via Gumare on to Sehithwa before heading to Maun.
 You will leave your vehicle here to continue the rest of your safari by road transfer and light aircraft.